jacobtomlinson/website/content/posts/2025/2025-03-05-100-days-of-gnu-core-utilities-coreutils/index.md

 #!/bin/bash
 # somescript.sh

-set -e
+set -e  # If a command fails exit the script

-# The rm fails but the or true makes the line succeed and the script will continue
+# The rm fails but the or true stops the script from exiting
 rm /tmp/filethatdoesntexist || true
 ```